 Biased articles and false data have been around forever.
-However, the 2016 and 2020 elections and COVID-19 news coverage increased awareness of false information and conspiracy theories proliferating the internet.
-The need for internet literacy is crucial.
+However, the 2016 and 2020 elections and COVID-19 news coverage increased awareness of misinformation and conspiracy theories proliferating the internet.

+I’ve been creating instructional content on internet literacy for over 15 years now.
+I’m alarmed at the dangerous misinformation and disinformation continually shared on social media without any sort of fact verification.
+The need for internet literacy to be taught as a basic life skill is more important now than ever before.
 Evaluating websites is a critical skill under the umbrella of information literacy.

-I’ve been creating instructional content on internet literacy for over 10 years now, and I continue to be alarmed at the dangerously false articles constantly shared and circulated on Facebook and Twitter without any sort of fact verification.
-This highlights the need for internet literacy to be taught to users of all ages as a basic life skill.

 Below is a sample of a tutorial on website evaluation.